Crystal Structure of Upper Cluster Algebras: The Lowering and Raising Operators

 \subsection{Lowering and Raising Operators for Rigid $\ep$}

 Schofield introduced the general rank for quiver representations in his theory of general representations \cite{S}.
 The following lemma is a straightforward generalization of \cite[Lemma 5.1]{S}. \begin{lemma} Let $A$ be a finite-dimensional algebra.
 Given any two irreducible closed sets $X$ and $Y$ in representation varieties of $A$, there is an open subset $U$ of $X \times Y$ and a dimension vector $\gamma$ such that for $(M,N)\in U$ we have that $\hom_A(M,N)$ is minimal and $\{\phi\in\Hom_A(M,N)\mid \rank \phi = \gamma \}$ is open and non-empty in $\Hom_A(M,N)$. \end{lemma} Below the algebra $A$ will always be the Jacobian algebra of some quiver with potential.
+Let $\alpha$ be the maximal rank vector of $\Hom(P_-, P_+)$, and $U$ be the open subset of $\Hom(P_-, P_+)$ attaining the maximal rank $\alpha$.
+Then the cokernel of homomorphisms in $U$ lies in a single component of $\rep_{\dv(\delta)}(A)$ \cite{DF, P, Fg}, and we call this component the {\em principal component} of $\delta$, denoted by $\PC(\delta)$.

 \begin{definition} If one of $X$ and $Y$ is a single representation, say $Y=\{E\}$, and $X$ is the principal component $\PC(\delta)$, then the above dimension vector is denoted by $\rank(\delta,E)$.
 If $X=\PC(\delta)$ and $Y=\PC(\ep)$, then this $\gamma$ is called the {\em general rank} from $\delta$ to $\ep$, denoted by $\rank(\delta,\ep)$.
 There are obvious variations if we replace $\delta$ or $\ep$ by a $\dtc$-vector. \end{definition}